Blendify/blender-manual/trunk/blender_docs/manual/addons/interface/copy_attributes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Local transformation of bones is relative the each bone's own rest position;
-if they do not match in edit mode, they will not match in pose mode, even though the numbers appear the same in the bone's transformation panel.
+if they do not match in Edit Mode, they will not match in Pose Mode, even though the numbers appear the same in the bone's transformation panel.
 They also do not take into account constraints, or parenting.